ADCB files criminal complaint against individuals linked to NMC Health

 The bank did not name the individuals, but said in a statement that the action was consistent with the objective of protecting its interests.

-"ADCB confirms that it has initiated criminal legal proceedings with the Attorney General in Abu Dhabi against a number of individuals in relation to NMC Health Group." it said in a statement.

-NMC -- which recently revised its debt position to $6.6 billion, well above earlier estimates -- has seen its stock more than halve in value since December after short-seller Muddy Waters questioned its financial statements.
+NMC recently raised its debt position to $6.6 billion, well above earlier estimates.

+Its shares have shed more than half their value since December after short-seller Muddy Waters questioned its financial statements.

-ADCB, which has a $981 million exposure to NMC Health, is among the major UAE lenders who have lent to the hospital operator.
+ADCB, which has $981 million in exposure to NMC Health, is among the major UAE lenders who have lent to the company.

+"ADCB continues to work closely with other creditors and the joint administrators to ensure continuity of NMC Health’s operations and a rapid recovery of the business," the bank said.

+A High Court in London last week placed NMC Health into administration following an application for it to do so from ADCB after NMC failed to reach a deal with its creditors.

 ((Saeed.Azhar@thomsonreuters.com; +971 44536787; Reuters Messaging: saeed.azhar.reuters.com@reuters.net))